micronaut-projects/micronaut-examples/README.md

 See the `README` in the root of the `petstore` example for usage instructions.

 ### neo4j-musicians
 Example of `REST` service built with Micronaut, with `embedded neo4j` as database.
-It's a simple example without any kind of data validation, just shows how to register beans, a controller and a simlpe test.
+It's a simple example without any kind of data validation, just shows how to register beans, a controller and a simple test.

 Hope it helps!